techidaily/site-howto/source/_posts/xiaomi-redmi-a2plus-not-connecting-to-wi-fi-12-quick-ways-to-fix-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![repairing the nokia phone](https://images.wondershare.com/drfone/guide/android-system-repair-8.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Solution 5: Contact the Customer Service Center of Xiaomi Redmi A2+

 If the issue of the ****Xiaomi Redmi A2+  stuck on the "Xiaomi Redmi A2+" screen**** continues, you will have to contact the Xiaomi Redmi A2+ device's customer support.
 With no proper method left for the Xiaomi Redmi A2+ device, the only effective technique is to visit the authorized store for Xiaomi Redmi A2+ smartphones and claim the issue with the Xiaomi Redmi A2+ device.
 In this way, you might receive or get a fully repaired device with no additional charges if the Xiaomi Redmi A2+ smartphone is under warranty.